Caviidae: Characteristics

 Social organisation varies widely among the group.
 Many cavies are promiscuous, forming no long-lasting social groups, although, in some species, males maintain harems of two or more females.
-In contrast, maras are monogamous, and form temporary colonial creches to care for the young of multiple mothers.
+In contrast, maras are monogamous, and form temporary colonial crèches to care for the young of multiple mothers.
 Capybaras live in groups of around 10 individuals, and sometimes many more, each with a single dominant male, and a number of females, subordinate males, and juveniles.

 Classification

 The family Caviidae is a sister group to the family Dasyproctidae, both of which are members of the superfamily Cavioidea.
 Fossils caviids first appeared during the middle of the Miocene epoch in South America.